 When did each of these happen, how often and for how long?
 Please be specific, and give the day and time (e.g. 38 weeks of the year, every Wednesday evening for two hours).
+Please use no more than 150 words.

-The club runs 40 weeks in the year.
+The club runs over a 40 week period.
 Each session lasts for two hours and takes place every Tuesday and Thursday from 5.00 pm- 7.00 pm.
 The trips to performances took place on Tuesday or Thursday evenings, up to 11pm.

-2. The Children and Young People How many different children in total have benefited from your project this year?
+2. The Children and Young People

 60 How many of them were disadvantaged?
-If you're not sure which children we would consider to be disadvantaged, you can find definitions on our website.
+If you're not sure which children we would consider to be disadvantaged, you can find definitions on our website .
 54 How many of the disadvantaged children were aged 0 to 4?
 0 How many of the disadvantaged children were aged 5 to 9?
 0 How many of the disadvantaged children were aged 10 to 15?
 39 How many of the disadvantaged children were aged 16 to 18?
 15 How many of the disadvantaged children were aged 19 and over?
 0 Please briefly describe the type(s) of disadvantage experienced by your children and young people.
+Please use no more than 200 words.
 The project is situated in an impoverished community.
-A number of the young people are at

-The project is situated in an impoverished community.
-A number of the young people are at risk of or have already fallen out of education, and employment prospects in the area are
+A number of the young people are at risk of or have already fallen out of education, and employment prospects in the area are limited.
+Many of them exhibit challenging or anti-social behaviour, and alcohol misuse is widespread.